iann0036/aws-account-controller/README.md

 ### Account Deletion (Manual Method)

-In order to elect to delete an account without the use of the SSO account manager, simply tag an account within the Organizations console with the following (case not sensitive):
+In order to elect to delete an account without the use of the SSO Account Manager, simply tag an account within the Organizations console with the following (case not sensitive):

 *Tag Key:* **Delete**